-In accepting and using digital files, provided by Gerard Associates Architects, L.L.C. the undersigned recognizes and accepts that:

-- Gerard Associates Architects, L.L.C. is providing these digital files for the undersigned's sole convenience, and does not assume any responsibility for the accuracy or suitability of information contained therein for the use intended by the undersigned; and - 2.
-The undersigned is fully and solely responsible to verify the accuracy of the digital files and the actual built conditions, as it may affect the undersigned's work; and - 3.
-The digital files are an instrument of service of Gerard Associates Architects, L.L.C. who shall be deemed the author of the digital files and shall retain all common law, statutory and other reserved rights, including the copyright; and - 4.
-Under no circumstances shall the transfer of the digital files, or other instruments of service for use by the undersigned be deemed to be a sale by Gerard Associates Architects, L.L.C. and Gerard Associates Architects, L.L.C. makes no warranties, express or implied, of merchantability or of fitness for a particular purpose; and - 5.
-The digital files shall not be used in whole or part for any project or purpose, other than The Housing Authority of the City of Pittsburgh PA-1-02/Task Order #19 Renovations and Upgrades for the Opportunities Center. - 6.
-To the fullest extent permitted by law, the undersigned hereby indemnifies and holds harmless Gerard Associates Architects, L.L.C. and its officers, directors, employees and consultants from and against all claims, damages, losses and expenses, including, but not limited to, attorney's fees arising out of, relating to and resulting from use of any information provided by Gerard Associates Architects, L.L.C. - 7.
-A service and administrative fee of \$100 for each digital file is payable to Gerard Associates Architects, L.L.C. prior to transfer of the requested files.
+Pro ject Name: Development and Opportunities Center GA A Project Number: 2035 Dat re: accepting and using digital files, provided by Gerard Associates Architects, L.L.C. the dersigned recognizes and accepts that: 1.
+Gerard Associates Architects, L.L.C. is providing these digital files for the undersigned's sole convenience, and does not assume any responsibility for the accuracy or suitability of information contained therein for the use intended by the undersigned; and 3.
+The be d rese 4.
+Und use Gera mero 5.
+The House for the Gera and fees The undersigned is fully and solely responsible to verify the accuracy of the digital files and the actual built conditions, as it may affect the undersigned's work; and The digital files are an instrument of service of Gerard Associates Architects, L.L.C. who shall be deemed the author of the digital files and shall retain all common law, statutory and other reserved rights, including the copyright; and Under no circumstances shall the transfer of the digital files, or other instruments of service for use by the undersigned be deemed to be a sale by Gerard Associates Architects, L.L.C. and Gerard Associates Architects, L.L.C. makes no warranties, express or implied, of merchantability or of fitness for a particular purpose; and The digital files shall not be used in whole or part for any project or purpose, other than The Housing Authority of the City of Pittsburgh PA-1-02/Task Order #19 Renovations and Upgrades for the Opportunities Center.
+To the fullest extent permitted by law, the undersigned hereby indemnifies and holds harmless Gerard Associates Architects, L.L.C. and its officers, directors, employees and consultants from and against all claims, damages, losses and expenses, including, but not limited to, attorney's fees arising out of, relating to and resulting from use of any information provided by Gerard Associates Architects, L.L.C.
+7. A service and administrative fee of \$100 for each digital file is payable to Gerard Associates Architects, L.L.C. prior to transfer of the requested files.
+The e Undersigned: Sig nature Company Name (Print Clearly)